 The ZBI migration process is inseparable from other similar processes in Ethiopia (Tadele, Pankjurst, Bevan, and Lavers 2006), especially in Gondar, a large city where different groups have indicated the desire to leave Ethiopia.
 There are many reasons for wanting to leave Ethiopia, including seeking a wider range of income opportunities (Alula 1989; Kothari 2003; McDowell and de Hann 1997; Stark 1991; Worku 1995), reasons related to women’s status in society (Gurmu 2005), and educational, religious, and medical motives.

 In the transit camps in Gondar and elsewhere, people remain Ethiopian citizens.
 In their own minds, however, they live with the status of transit migrants from the moment that they left their villages and arrived at the transit camps where they wait to migrate to Israel, existing in a local discourse of migration.
 From the perspective of the Israeli government, however, this group of people does not fit any category and, consequently, they are simply under investigation.
+The space in which they reside is, therefore, marked by hybridity.

-7. Next Step Israel
+7. Next Step Israel (I will continue and show how limited hybridity is reflected in life in Israel after Aliyah)

 Conclusions